-Close-up detailed inspection consists of physical hands-on pushing, pulling, and probing to locate loose and degraded material and sounding to locate areas of delamination.
+Close-up detailed inspection consists of physical hands-on pushing, pulling, and probing to locate loose and degraded material and sounding to locate areas of delamination and future spalls.
 At large holes mirrors and/or a remote camera can be utilized to observe and record the substrate condition.
 Otherwise, holes can be drilled in mortar and sealant joints, with the owner’s permission, and a borescope inserted to observe and record the substrate.
 See Figure 4.

 Every deficiency noted is analyzed to determine the root cause and severity.
 Most often this analysis is conducted during the inspection and later documented.
 Severity levels for deficiencies are classified as follows:

 - Unsafe condition